Wednesday, December 12, 2012

 Eve S: The In Group

-1.What’s familiar about the incident Eve describes?
+1.What’s familiar about the incident Eve describes?2.What surprised you?

 The act of bullying is familiar to me as it occurs sometimes during school.
 It surprised me that after being bullied herself she laughed at another girl being bullied.
 If I had been in her position I would probably not of said anything and remained silent.